Markcmd/cse15l-labreport-2/lab2.md

   + handleRequest()

-    The relevant argumetns are rul, an URI object contain command of URL.
+    The relevant argumetns are url, an URI object contain command of URL.
+And inside method handleRequest(), use url.getPath()equals("/") to check if the path is "/", if true then return the str which contain total outputs, if not then     use url.getPath().contains("/add-message") check if the path in url contains "/add-message". if not return "404 Not Found!", if yes use url.getQuery().split("=") split query with = sign, and the index 1 which with parameters[1] is      the message we want to add up to str.
+And I used parameters[1].replace('+', ' ') replace the "+" sign in the output with space.

 + How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.